 State and area agencies on aging and local service providers produce successful results year in and year out.
 We need the data from these surveys to demonstrate this success through measurable performance outcomes.
 Our surveys are an important part of this effort.

 2. What is Westat, and who is authorizing Westat to do this Survey?

 Westat is a nationally known social science research firm, specializing in conducting surveys and studies for agencies of the U.S. government and for state governments.
 The Administration for Community Living (ACL) contracted Westat to conduct this survey.
-Area Agencies on Aging selected to participate in the survey received an official notification from Vicki Gottlich, Director, Center for Policy and Evaluation, ACL, introducing the National Survey and indicating that Westat is authorized to conduct the survey.
-If you have concerns or questions, you may contact Mr. Terrill Curtis at Terrill.Curtis@acl.hhs.gov or Westat at AoASurvey@westat.com.
+Area Agencies on Aging selected to participate in the survey received an official notification from Amanda Cash, Director, Office of Performance and Evaluation, ACL, introducing the National Survey and indicating that Westat is authorized to conduct the survey.
+If you have concerns or questions, you may contact Kristen Robinson at Kristen.Robinson@acl.hhs.gov or Westat at AoASurvey@westat.com.

 3. How was my Area Agency on Aging selected?

-There are over 600 Area Agencies on Aging in the United States, and it would be very costly and time-consuming to contact all of them and all of their clients.
-Therefore, each year that we conduct the survey, we contact a random sample of the AAAs, making sure that we get agencies of various sizes and from different geographic regions.
-Although we select a random sample of AAAs, it is highly probable that some agencies may be selected every year.
+There are approximately 625 Area Agencies on Aging in the United States, and it would be very costly and time-consuming to contact all of them and all of their clients.
+Therefore, each year that we conduct the survey, we systematically select a sample of the AAAs, making sure that we get agencies of various sizes and from different geographic regions.
+Although we select a new sample of AAAs each year based on a statistical stratified sampling procedure, it is highly probable that some agencies may be selected every year.

 4. Does the survey evaluate individual Area Agencies on Aging or providers?